 Freezing of a lake example

-In this example we simulate the freezing of a lake in winter.
-The lake is represented by four grid points that start at 1°C and are cooled down by an atmosphere with temperatures of -20, -10, -5, and 0°C. The lake is 10 m deep and not subjected to radiative transfer (this lake is covered in a wind tunnel under which we blow some cold air).
-This example demonstrates how to:
+In this example we simulate the freezing of a lake in winter, comparing bare ice with snow-covered ice.
+The lake is represented by four grid points that start at 1 C and are cooled down by an atmosphere with temperatures of -20, -10, -5, and 0 C. The snow-covered lake receives light snowfall that insulates the ice, slowing growth.

 • couple a simple lake model with sea ice thermodynamics,